-In short, no. Because car insurance is a state-regulated industry, many pricing factors depend on state legislation.
-Like electricity costs, you simply cannot haggle for a lower monthly car insurance payment.
-What you can do, however, is shop around.
-Let’s explore.
+Much like a utility service like electricity or gas, you simply cannot haggle for a lower monthly car insurance payment.
+What you can do, however, is compare rates and find an affordable policy.

 Some companies will add a fee if you cancel very early or very late in your policy period.
-Outside of these circumstancees, an insurer should not assess a fee if you cancel early.
+Outside of these circumstances, an insurer should not charge you for early cancellation.
 Any premium for which you've paid in advance should be refunded, as well.

-While the rate hike may vary based your location and provider, we created an average rate increase after filing a collision claim in which the damage exceeded $2,000.
-See below how much this claim will cost over a three-year period.
+While the rate hike you receive may vary based on your location and provider, we've created an average rate increase after filing a collision claim in which the damage exceeded $2,000.
+See below how much this claim might cost over a three-year period.

-Over a three-year period, this claim will cost you $2,061 plus your deductible.
-In this example, you should not file a claim if the out of pocket repairs is less than the rate increase ($2,061) and your deductible.
-Methodology can be found here.
+Over a three-year period, this claim could cost you $2,301 — plus your deductible.
+Given these figures, you should not file a claim if the out of pocket repairs cost less than the rate increase ($2,301) plus your deductible.
+Our methodology can be found here.

-If you find yourself unsure of whether or not to file a claim, reference our guide below.
+If you're unsure of whether or not to file a claim, reference our guide below.

 If you’re looking for additional information relating to claims, see our guides below.

-The value of your vehicle will determine what kind of insurance coverage you need.
-If your vehicle is owned and worth less than $4,000, you probably do not need comprehensive and collision coverage.
+The value of your vehicle helps to determine the insurance coverage you need.
+If your vehicle is owned outright and worth less than $4,000, you might not need comprehensive and collision coverage.
 These coverages, only required if you’re leasing or financing a vehicle, are designed to protect your vehicle.
 However, if your vehicle isn’t worth much, you might be paying for coverage you might not need.
 See below how your premiums can change based on the coverage you carry.

 |Coverage Level||Average Annual Premium|

-If you rent or own a home or condo, make sure you keep all your insurance policies together with the same company.
+If you rent or own a home or condo, keep all your insurance policies together with the same company.
 Not only will this cut down on the number of insurance companies you have to deal with, but will lower the premium on each policy.

-For more information regarding bundling by policy, see our guides below!
+For more information on bundling insurance policies, see our guides:

 You shouldn’t stay with an insurance company simply because of a single discount.
 However, it’s a good idea to look for the best possible discounts, depending on your driving profile.
-See below some common auto insurance discounts.
-Follow the links for more information.
+See below some common auto insurance discounts, and follow the links for more information.

-Not all of these discounts will be available to you, as they are subject to state and insurance provider restrictions.
-While discounts can add up to save you money, it is by no means the best solution for lowering your car insurance premiums.
+Not all of these discounts will be available, as they are subject to state and insurance provider restrictions.
+While discounts can add up to save you money, it is by no means the best way to lower your car insurance premiums.
 The absolute best way to ensure you're paying the least for car insurance is to follow all our tips.
-Shop around as much as possible, keep your claims as minimal as possible, and understand what you're covered for.
+Shop around as much as possible, keep your claims as minimal as possible, and understand your coverage.

-Ready to get a quote?
-Enter your zip code below!
+Ready to compare quotes?
+Enter your ZIP code below!